manojujn05/pass-sorter/README.md

 # pass-sorter

-In order to run the follow the given steps :
+In order to run the code , please follow the given steps :

 ```
 1= Clone the git repository